 Since the station doesn’t have an active drying system, you will have to wait up to 4 hours for the cleaning fluid to evaporate.

-Keep in mind that this cleaning station requires Braun cleaning solution that comes in cartridges.
+Keep in mind that this cleaning station requires a cleaning solution that comes in cartridges.
 Each cartridge lasts about a month or two, depending on the frequency of use.

-There aren’t any Braun Series 7 replacement blades for the Series 7 shavers.
-You’d have to replace the whole shaver cassette with a Braun Series 7 replacement head.
+There aren’t any Series 7 replacement blades for the Series 7 shavers.
+You’d have to replace the whole shaver cassette with a replacement head.
 The company recommends that you replace the head every 6 months, supposedly the cutting parts become worn over time, but I don’t think you have to do that for at least 18 months or more.

-At this point of the Braun Series 7 review, I’d like to compare the 7865cc to what they have to offer when money’s no object.
+At this point, I’d like to compare the 7865cc to what they have to offer when money’s no object.
 So let’s see how it holds up against the mighty Series 9.